Chill-Astro/FastCalc/Readme.txt

 To export in MSVC on Windows :

+cl FastCalc.cpp Icon.res

+Without Icon :

+cl FastCalc.cpp

+To export with GCC on Linux :

-g++ PyCalc-CE.cpp -o PyCalc-CE -lcurl -lm
+g++ FastCalc -o FastCalc